minorg/awesome-software-engineering-history/README.md

 <!-- omit in toc -->
 # Awesome Software Engineering History  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-An [Awesome List](https://github.com/sindresorhus/awesome) of books, videos, and other resources for learning about the history of software engineering
+An [Awesome List](https://github.com/sindresorhus/awesome) of books, videos, and other resources for learning about the history of software engineering.

+The list is geared towards new and practicing software engineers, rather than professional historians.

+Items in **bold** are good starting points.

 <!-- omit in toc -->